 Studies comparing it to traditional instruction first models provide evidence for productive failure.
 Kapur and Kinzer (2009) conducted experiments in secondary school mathematics focusing on complex problems like standard deviation.
 They found that while the direct instruction group performed better on simple tasks, the productive failure group significantly outperformed them on conceptual understanding.
 This evidence suggests that the struggle itself is a catalyst for deeper cognitive engagement.

 Kapur (2016) examined several decades of research into problem-solving before instruction.
 The results indicated that for conceptual learning, the productive failure model was consistently superior to models where instruction preceded practise.
 Researchers found that the generation effect is a powerful psychological mechanism.
-When pupils generate their own solutions, they engage in more elaborate encoding than when they simply receive a correct answer (Loibl et al., 2017).
+When learners generate their own solutions, they engage in more elaborate encoding than when they simply receive a correct answer (Loibl et al., 2017).

 Productive Failure in the Classroom